miku86/notes/dom-enlightment.md

 ## 1.7 Creating element and text nodes using JavaScript methods

 When a browser parses an HTML document it constructs the nodes and tree based on the contents of the HTML file.
 The browser deals with the creation of nodes for the intial loading of the HTML document.
-However its possible to create your own nodes using JavaScript.
+However it's possible to create your own nodes using JavaScript.
 The following two methods allow us to programatically create Element and Text nodes using JavaScript:

 - `createElement()`
 - `createTextNode()`